Here are a few terms defined to make VoIP seem less intimidating:

 SIP:

-Session Initiation Protocol.
-A voice path over the Internet.
-Allows for voice communication over almost any business internet connection.
+Session Initiation Protocol in business is a voice path over the internet that allows for voice communication over almost any business internet connection.

 Prioritizing Traffic: